DylanGIV/ui-smartinjection/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --host 0.0.0.0 --port 80` for a dev server.
+Navigate to `http://smartinjection.eastus.cloudapp.azure.com/`.
 The app will automatically reload if you change any of the source files.